ipfabric/docs/docs/System_Administration/IPF_CLI_Config/change_network.md

 ---
-description: This page explains how to change the IP Fabric VM's network configuration using the First Boot Wizard.
+description: This page explains how to change the IP Fabric VM's network configuration using IPF CLI Config.
 ---

 # Update Network Configuration